 lora floating in the dead sea

-If you’re visiting a resort, it’s OK to wear a bikini.
+If you’re visiting a resort, wearing a bikini is OK.
 However, avoid wearing any light colors as the mud can stain clothes.
 If you’re going to a public beach, you may want to wear more conservative clothing to avoid unwanted attention.

-Don’t stay in the water for more than 20 minutes in one go.
+Don’t stay in the water for more than 20 minutes at one time.

 Don’t jump around or splash anyone in the water – a few drops in the eye can ruin the experience!